 FAQ: What side-effects may I get from using steroid creams to treat my eczema?
 FAQ: What side-effects may I get from using steroid creams to treat my eczema?

-- stretch marks and broken veins
+- permanent stretch marks

 - changes in skin colour